What is Bronchiectasis?

 • Chronic pulmonary aspiration

-Risk factors of Bronchiectasis
+What are the Risk factors of Bronchiectasis?

-• Severe or recurring lung infections, such as pneumonia,tuberculosis, or whooping cough
+• Severe or recurring lung infections, such as pneumonia, tuberculosis, or whooping cough

 • Allergic bronchopulmonary aspergillosis